Introduction

 Bovine Animals

 In 2024, the number of organic bovine animals in Cyprus increased to 646 head (+171 head y/y).
-This shows growth in organic cattle farming as demand for organic meat and dairy products increases.
+This reflects challenges in organic cattle production, including higher feed costs and certification requirements.

 Dairy Cows

-In 2024, the number of organic dairy cows in Cyprus fell to 338 head (-44 head y/y), highlighting constraints in organic dairy farming, including feed availability and animal welfare standards.
+In 2024, the number of organic dairy cows in Cyprus fell to 338 head (-44 head y/y), demonstrating expansion in organic dairy production as consumer demand for organic milk and dairy products grows.

 Sheep

-In 2024, the number of organic sheep in Cyprus increased to 6,150 head (+1,313 head y/y), showing expansion in organic sheep farming as demand for organic lamb and wool increases.
+In 2024, the number of organic sheep in Cyprus increased to 6,150 head (+1,313 head y/y), reflecting production constraints in organic sheep farming.

 Organic Animal Products